yankihue/stocktracker/README.md

 ```
 should deploy the project on localhost:8010.
 Head to the `/stocks` directory to observe the stock prices and timestamps being updated.
 You can check the results of the celery tasks from the `/admin` directory.

+## Testing Pipeline
+Tests are implemented using unittest to mock some celery tasks as well as checking the task functions' logic.
+This means we both test the task itself and its logic, as well as the fact that it's being called by the app as intended.
+The `run_tests.yml` config runs the project's tests when you push your commits using Github Actions.

 This configuration can be used as a starting point to deploy the app to a provider as well.